Drive on the world's highest highway

 Explore Pakistan’s modern capital

 With its cutting-edge architecture, leafy parks and world-class cultural sites, Islamabad is a modern metropolis that likes to surprise.
-Viewed best from Daman-e-Koh – a terraced garden with excellent panoramas over the city – the city is home to some extraordinary sights, not least the magnificent Faisal Masjid, which is one of the most unusual looking mosques in Asia.
-The majestic white building comprises four 88m (288ft) minarets and a desert tent-like structure, which is the main prayer chamber.
+Viewed best from Daman-e-Koh – a terraced garden with excellent panoramas over the city – Islamabad is home to some extraordinary sights, not least the magnificent Faisal Masjid, one of the most unusual looking mosques in all of Asia.
 The Pakistan Museum of Natural History, Lok Virsa Museum and National Gallery of Pakistan also warrant a visit.
 The latter is home to an impressive four-storey art gallery and a 400-seat auditorium.

 Feast your eyes on Lahore

 The capital of Pakistan’s Punjab province, Lahore is home to some of the country’s finest architecture.
 Must see sights include the UNESCO listed Shalimar Gardens and the magnificent Badshahi Mosque, which is a beautiful example of Mughal architecture rivalled only by the Taj Mahal.
 Other must see sights include the Gate of Chauburji, Mughal Jahangir’s tomb and Gawalmandi Food Street, which serves some of the finest fare in the land.